 In 2023 alone, nearly half of SMBs experienced at least one cybersecurity incident, and 26% experienced more than one.

-Again, this is mainly done by revoking access post-departure, transferring sensitive data, wiping data from returned devices, and promoting security training among your IT staff.
+Again, this is mainly done by revoking account access post-departure, transferring sensitive data, wiping data from returned devices, and promoting security training among your IT staff.

 Drastically Simplify IT Offboarding with allwhere